-- (a) organizational structure of the issuer a centralized structure which relies on established and documented lines of authority and responsibility may be appropriate for some issuers, whereas a decentralized structure which allows employees to communicate informally with each other at all levels may be more appropriate for some smaller issuers; - (b) management's philosophy and operating style a philosophy and style that emphasises managing risks with appropriate diligence and demonstrates receptiveness to negative as well as positive information will foster a stronger control environment; - (c) integrity, ethics, and competence of personnel preventive and detective controls, policies and procedures are more likely to be effective if they are carried out by ethical, competent and adequately supervised employees; - (d) external influences that affect the issuer's operations and risk management practices these could include global business practices, regulatory supervision, insurance coverage and legislative requirements; and
+(a) organizational structure of the issuer - a structure which relies on established and documented lines of authority and responsibility may be appropriate for some issuers, whereas a structure which allows employees to communicate informally with each other at all levels may be more appropriate for some issuers;

+(b) management's philosophy and operating style - a philosophy and style that emphasises managing risks with appropriate diligence and demonstrates receptiveness to negative as well as positive information will foster a stronger control environment;

+(c) integrity, ethics, and competence of personnel - controls, policies and procedures are more likely to be effective if they are carried out by ethical, competent and adequately supervised employees;

+(d) external influences that affect the issuer's operations and risk management practices - these could include global business practices, regulatory supervision, insurance coverage and legislative requirements; and

-- human resources policies and procedures an issuer's hiring, training, supervision, compensation, termination and evaluation practices can affect the quality of the issuer's workforce and its employees' attitudes towards controls. - Sources of information about the control environment The following documentation could be useful for purposes of assessing an issuer's control environment: - (a) written codes of conduct or ethics policies; - procedure manuals, operating instructions, job descriptions and training materials; (b) - evidence that employees have confirmed their knowledge and understanding of items (a) and (b); - (d) organizational charts that identify approval structures and the flow of information; and - written correspondence provided by an issuer's external auditor regarding the (e) issuer's control environment.
+(e) human resources policies and procedures - an issuer's hiring, training, supervision, compensation, termination and evaluation practices can affect the quality of the issuer's workforce and its employees' attitudes towards controls.

+(3) Sources of information about the control environment - The following documentation might provide useful information about an issuer's control environment:

+(a) written codes of conduct or ethics policies;

+(b) procedure manuals, operating instructions, job descriptions and training materials;

+(c) evidence that employees have confirmed their knowledge and understanding of items (a) and (b);

+(d) organizational charts that identify approval structures and the flow of information;

+and

+(e) written correspondence provided by an issuer's external auditor regarding the issuer's control environment.